 The winter months are technically from December until March, with the autumn months of October and November (and sometimes April) often included into the off season.

 This coincides with colder temperatures and changeable weather, smaller crowds and shorter daylights hours.
-It also encompasses some of the big national events, such as Hogmanay, St Andrew’s Day and Burns Night.
+It also encompasses some of the big national events, such as Hogmanay, St Andrew’s Day and Burns Night, the birthday and commemoration of celebrated national poet Robert Burns.

 Winter climate and weather in Scotland